IrinaVi/CV/README.md

 <h2>Skills 🧐</h2>

-<b>Great communicator</b>
+<h3>Great communicator</h3>
-I have experience working with stakeholders and building strong relationships with them.
+I have experience working with internal/external stakeholders and building strong relationships with them.
 In my previous roles as an SEO Manager, I was collaborating with internal teams daily to know their requirements and agree on new implementations.

-<b>Inspiring Mentor</b>
+<h3>Inspiring Mentor</h3>
-As a part of several of my previous roles I was doing training and helping junior members of the team learn more.
-In my las role as an SEO Manager I had a team of two, who I was training, providing support in daily tasks & organising meetings where each of the members was doing a presentation on a given topic.
+As a part of several of my previous roles I was responsible training and helping junior members of the team learn more.
+In my last role as an SEO Manager I was in charge of a team of two, whom I was training, providing support in daily tasks & organising meetings where each of the members was doing a presentation on a given topic.
 This helped me inspire everyone in my team to keep learning and educating themselves.</br>
 After I left my team to persuade my goals in programming career, one of the juniors contacted me saying she misses me and that I was a good manager.

-<b>Fast Learner</b>
+<h3>Fast Learner</h3>
+For our final project at Makers, we decided to use a framework we were not familiar with at the time - Ruby on Rails.
+As we had only 2 weeks to build the project, it was essential that I learn how to build web apps with Rails in a matter of very short time.
+I started with reading the official documentation, along with watching video tutorials.
+After spending one day on studying, I was comfortable to start building the app.
+As a result we  successfully built a fully functioning app - <a href="https://github.com/IrinaVi/SpotiFive">SpotiFive</a>.

+<h3>Team player</h3>

 <h2>Work Experience 🤓</h2>

 <b>**Makers Academy Bootcamp**</b> (May 2022 - September 2022)
 Student
+Intensive coding bootcamp

 <b>**Python Bootcamp 100 Days of Code (Udemy)**</b>(start-date to end-date)
 _Your job title_